hypr-88/HFT/README.md

 ## How to join

-It's not a strict format, but send a DM to @Louis_hyper88.
-You can complete the entire process within a few days.
+It's not a strict format, just send a DM to @Louis_hyper88 on Twitter to reach out.
+You can also join our Discord here: https://discord.gg/jHshh95a